Coupa Software (NASDAQ:COUP) Releases Q2 2023 Earnings Guidance

-Several brokerages have recently weighed in on COUP.
-StockNews.com began coverage on Coupa Software in a research note on Thursday, March 31st.
-They set a sell rating for the company.
-UBS Group lowered their target price on Coupa Software to $84.00 in a research note on Friday.
-Truist Financial decreased their price target on Coupa Software from $225.00 to $85.00 and set a buy rating for the company in a research note on Tuesday, March 15th.
-Wells Fargo & Company decreased their price target on Coupa Software from $190.00 to $80.00 and set an equal weight rating for the company in a research note on Tuesday, March 15th.
-Finally, Morgan Stanley reiterated a buy rating and issued a $125.00 price target on shares of Coupa Software in a research note on Friday, April 8th.
-Two analysts have rated the stock with a sell rating, thirteen have given a hold rating and ten have given a buy rating to the stock.
-According to data from MarketBeat, the stock currently has a consensus rating of Hold and a consensus target price of $128.33.
+A number of equities analysts recently commented on the company.
+Truist Financial decreased their target price on Coupa Software from $225.00 to $85.00 and set a buy rating on the stock in a report on Tuesday, March 15th.
+Barclays cut their price target on Coupa Software from $90.00 to $85.00 and set an equal weight rating for the company in a research note on Tuesday, June 7th.
+Morgan Stanley reiterated a buy rating and issued a $125.00 price target on shares of Coupa Software in a research note on Friday, April 8th.
+Evercore ISI cut their price target on Coupa Software from $140.00 to $115.00 and set an outperform rating for the company in a research note on Tuesday, June 7th.
+Finally, Bank of America cut their price target on Coupa Software from $120.00 to $96.00 and set a buy rating for the company in a research note on Tuesday, May 31st.
+Two investment analysts have rated the stock with a sell rating, nine have given a hold rating and ten have issued a buy rating to the stock.
+Based on data from MarketBeat, the company currently has a consensus rating of Hold and a consensus target price of $101.89.

-In other news, insider Todd R. Ford sold 2,961 shares of the stock in a transaction on Monday, March 21st.
-The shares were sold at an average price of $98.75, for a total transaction of $292,398.75.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
-Also, Director Michelle Brennan bought 375 shares of the firm’s stock in a transaction that occurred on Wednesday, March 16th.
-The stock was acquired at an average cost of $78.65 per share, with a total value of $29,493.75.
+In related news, CAO Maurizio Baratta sold 385 shares of Coupa Software stock in a transaction dated Friday, April 8th.
+The stock was sold at an average price of $104.73, for a total value of $40,321.05.
+Following the completion of the transaction, the chief accounting officer now owns 3,077 shares in the company, valued at $322,254.21.
+The transaction was disclosed in a document filed with the SEC, which is available at this hyperlink.
+Also, Director Michelle Brennan acquired 375 shares of the firm’s stock in a transaction on Wednesday, March 16th.
+The stock was purchased at an average cost of $78.65 per share, with a total value of $29,493.75.
 The disclosure for this purchase can be found here.
-Insiders have sold 17,266 shares of company stock worth $1,718,614 over the last three months.
-2.20% of the stock is owned by insiders.
+In the last quarter, insiders sold 17,266 shares of company stock valued at $1,718,614.
+2.20% of the stock is currently owned by company insiders.

-Several institutional investors and hedge funds have recently made changes to their positions in the company.
-Neo Ivy Capital Management acquired a new stake in shares of Coupa Software during the 4th quarter worth about $75,000.
-Advisors Asset Management Inc. lifted its stake in shares of Coupa Software by 251.4% during the 4th quarter.
-Advisors Asset Management Inc. now owns 615 shares of the technology company’s stock worth $97,000 after buying an additional 440 shares during the last quarter.
-Healthcare of Ontario Pension Plan Trust Fund acquired a new stake in shares of Coupa Software during the 1st quarter worth about $139,000.
-Quantamental Technologies LLC acquired a new stake in shares of Coupa Software during the 1st quarter worth about $202,000.
-Finally, Wellington Management Group LLP acquired a new stake in shares of Coupa Software during the 1st quarter worth about $213,000.
-95.45% of the stock is owned by institutional investors.
+A number of hedge funds and other institutional investors have recently made changes to their positions in COUP.
+Neo Ivy Capital Management bought a new stake in Coupa Software in the fourth quarter worth about $75,000.
+Advisors Asset Management Inc. raised its stake in shares of Coupa Software by 251.4% during the fourth quarter.
+Advisors Asset Management Inc. now owns 615 shares of the technology company’s stock valued at $97,000 after acquiring an additional 440 shares in the last quarter.
+Healthcare of Ontario Pension Plan Trust Fund bought a new stake in shares of Coupa Software during the first quarter valued at approximately $139,000.
+Quantamental Technologies LLC purchased a new position in Coupa Software during the first quarter valued at approximately $202,000.
+Finally, Wellington Management Group LLP purchased a new position in Coupa Software during the first quarter valued at approximately $213,000.
+95.45% of the stock is owned by institutional investors and hedge funds.

 Coupa Software Company Profile (Get Rating)